No diplomatic immunity in modern slavery cases, Supreme Court rules

 "We hope that this will act as a deterrent and that other countries - for example the United States - will take the UK's lead on this."

+James Fookes, Anti-Trafficking Monitoring Group Co-ordinator at the charity Anti-Slavery International, said in a statement: "We don't know the full extent of abuse and exploitation of domestic workers in the UK, but this ruling is the first of its kind in the world and will shine more light on this serious issue and will hopefully lead the way to greater protection."

-There was no immediate comment on the ruling from the Saudi embassy in London.
+Mr Basfar's solicitors declined to comment on the ruling.
+There was also no immediate response from the Saudi embassy in London.